TheFishNextDoor/Command-Schedular/README.md

 - **max-x:** Commands will only execute if the player is below this x value.
 - **max-y:** Commands will only execute if the player is below this y value.
 - **max-z:** Commands will only execute if the player is below this z value.
-- **must-be-in-water:** Commands will only execute if the player is in water.
-- **must-not-be-in-water:** Commands will only execute if the player is not in water.
+- **in-water:** If true, commands will only execute if the player is in water.
+If false, commands will only execute if the player is not in water.
+If this setting is not present, commands will execute regardless.